d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 npx.set_np()
 ```

-Let us stick with the Fashion-MNIST dataset
+Let's stick with the Fashion-MNIST dataset
 and keep the batch size at $256$ as in the last section.

 ```{.python .input  n=2}